 - Program is completely free and open source, which means it will likely stay free

-- Works with Windows 8 (local passwords only), Windows 7, Windows Vista, and Windows XP passwords (and some older Windows versions)
+- Works with Windows 8 (local passwords only), Windows 7, Windows Vista, & Windows XP

 - Program's ISO image is much smaller than those of other password recovery tools

 - Offline NT Password tool is completely text based which is a little inconvenient

 - ISO image must be burned to a CD before passwords can be reset

 - Offline NT Password & Registry Editor can delete any password from nearly any installation of Windows almost instantly.